 Princeton arguably offers the best undergraduate education in the U.S. U.S. News and World Report ranked Princeton’s Economics, Political Science, History, and Math departments as the best in the country.
 Because Princeton has few graduate programs and no professional schools, professors can devote much more time and attention to undergraduates than at other schools.

 The school has a generous financial aid policy, with an average award of $48,000.
 Students from families earning $54,000 or less pay no tuition.
-And, its graduates earn an average salary of $75,000 10 years after graduating.
+Princeton graduates earn an average salary of $75,000, 10 years after graduating.

 Not far behind Princeton is Yale, which, along with Harvard and Princeton, is consistently ranked as one of the top three universities in the U.S.